 We are pleased to announce the AIA International Global Workshop Speaker Lineup at AIA26!

-Join us on June 10, 8:45 AM–12:30 PM at the A’26 Conference on Architecture & Design in San Diego for AIA International presents The Edge Condition: Global Architecture in Practice, a half-day AIA International workshop exploring how architecture operates at the boundaries that increasingly define global practice today.
+Join us on June 10, 8:45 AM–12:30 PM at the AIA Conference on Architecture & Design in San Diego for AIA International presents: The Edge Condition in Global Architecture Practice, a half-day AIA International workshop exploring how architecture operates at the boundaries that increasingly define global practice today.
 Coffee and networking will begin at 8:00 AM.

 No event registration required.
 Seats will be allocated on a first-come, first served basis.